cronvel/smart-preprocessor/README.md

 //# loglevel >= 3 -> myVar
 ```

-... will assign the *loglevel* switch to *myVar* only if loglevel is a number and is greater than or equals to 3.
+... will assign the *loglevel* switch to *myVar* only if *loglevel* is a number and is greater than or equal to 3.